Risk Factors Dashboard

 Some of our competitors have made acquisitions or entered into partnerships or other strategic relationships to offer a more comprehensive solution than they had previously offered.
 We have also entered into large, strategic partnerships to enhance our competitive position in the marketplace.
 As technology companies attempt to strengthen or maintain their market positions in the evolving application delivery, mobility, cloud networking and cloud platform markets, these companies continue to seek to deliver comprehensive solutions to end users and combine enterprise-level hardware and software solutions that may compete with our solutions and which could negatively impact our partnerships.
 These consolidators or potential consolidators may have significantly greater financial, technical and other resources than we do and may be better positioned to acquire and offer complementary products and services.
 The companies resulting from these possible combinations may create more compelling product and service offerings and be able to offer greater pricing flexibility or sales and marketing support for such offerings than we can.
 These heightened competitive pressures could result in a loss of customers or a reduction in our revenues or revenue growth rates, all of which could adversely affect our business, results of operations and financial condition.

 The markets we serve are rapidly evolving and highly competitive, and we expect competition to persist and intensify in the future.
 As we expand our reach and role into a broader set of multicloud solutions, the companies that we consider competitors evolves as well.
 In addition to server load balancing, traffic management, and other functions normally associated with application delivery, our suite of solutions has expanded our addressable market into security, and policy management, where we compete with a number of companies focused on niche areas of application security.
+Similarly, as we continue building AI functionality into our offerings, we expect competition to increase in the future, from established competitors and new market entrants, as AI technologies are integrated into the markets in which we compete.

 We expect to continue to face additional competition as new participants enter our markets.
+We expect to continue to face additional competition as new participants enter our markets.
 As we continue to expand globally, we may see new competitors in different geographic regions.
 In addition, larger companies with significant resources, brand recognition, and sales channels may form alliances with or acquire competing application services solutions from other companies and emerge as significant competitors.
 Potential competitors may bundle their products or incorporate an Internet traffic management or security component into existing products in a manner that discourages users from purchasing our products.
 Any of these circumstances may limit our opportunities for growth and negatively impact our financial performance.

 Misuse of our products could harm our reputation